Trustworthy Florida BUI Lawyer

 Boating under the influence is a severe criminal offense that can carry substantial legal penalties.
 Common consequences accused Florida boaters can expect to face include jail time, monetary fines, employment challenges and probation.
 However, additional penalties may be possible depending on the case’s specific circumstances and whether or not the accused boater has a prior BUI offense on their criminal record.

 First-time offenders will be charged with a misdemeanor, be fined up to $1,000 and potentially face a jail sentence of six months or less.
 Florida boaters accused of a second BUI charge will also face misdemeanor charges but will be forced to pay up to $2,000 and may spend up to nine months in jail.
-When individuals are alleged to have operated a boat under the influence for a third time in ten years, they will be charged with a third-degree felony, which could lead to a $5,000 fine and a maximum jail sentence of five years.
+When individuals are alleged to have operated a boat under the influence for a third time in 10 years, they will be charged with a third-degree felony, which could lead to a $5,000 fine and a maximum jail sentence of five years.

-Additionally, regardless of if there are any prior offenses on the boater’s criminal record, they will be placed on probation for a full year.
+Additionally, regardless of whether there are any prior offenses on the boater’s criminal record, they will be placed on probation for a full year.
 During this period, the individual will be compelled to perform community service, attend counseling and report monthly to their probation officer.

 How We Can Battle Against Your Florida BUI Charges

 For example, in some instances, boaters may be arrested based on the perception that their normal faculties are impaired.
 This often occurs because law enforcement officers have discretion and are allowed to make an arrest when the accused boater is not over the legal limit of intoxication.
-In this situation, we can gather evidence to cast doubt on the officer’s perception and to prove you were fully capable of safely operation your vessel.
+In this situation, we can gather evidence to cast doubt on the officer’s perception and prove you were fully capable of safely operating your vessel.

-When blood-alcohol tests or field sobriety tests are conducted, we can review the available evidence to determine if the officer made any discrepancies or errors during the test’s commission.
+When blood alcohol tests or field sobriety tests are conducted, we can review the available evidence to determine if the officer made any discrepancies or errors during the test’s commission.
 Scrutinizing how these tests were administered can illuminate the results and potentially question their validity.

 Furthermore, field sobriety tests have many common concerns, especially when conducted on the water.
 The shaky surface of the boat can make it difficult to balance, causing individuals to stumble.
 Officers can incorrectly view that behavior as an indication of intoxication, which can result in an arrest.